 Golf and Recreation

-The City of Lexington provides an extensive list of fun recreational alternatives.
+To accommodate a healthy lifestyle, the City of Lexington provides an extensive list of recreational alternatives.
 Facilities include parks, tennis courts, athletic fields, walking trails, pools, and basketball courts conveniently located around Lexington.
+Activity programs are available for all ages.

 Completely renovated in 2004, the City’s municipally owned 18-hole championship golf course, Lexington Golf Club was voted "Top 5 Public Renovations of the Year for 2004" by Golf Inc. Magazine.
 Book your tee time today!